-Submissions Wanted.
-Just one in the queue for next week.
+Submissions Needed--none in the queue for next week.
 If you’d like a fresh look at your opening chapter or prologue, please email your submission to me re the directions at the bottom of this post.

 The Flogometer challenge: can you craft a first page that compels me to turn to the next page?
 Caveat: Please keep in mind that this is entirely subjective.

 Note: all the Flogometer posts are here.

 What's a first page in publishingland?
 In a properly formatted novel manuscript (double-spaced, 1-inch margins, 12-point type, etc.) there should be about 16 or 17 lines on the first page (first pages of chapters/prologues start about 1/3 of the way down the page).
 Directions for submissions are below—they include a request to post the rest of the chapter, but that’s optional.

 A word about the line-editing in these posts: it’s “one-pass” editing, and I don’t try to address everything, which is why I appreciate the comments from the FtQ tribe.
 In a paid edit, I go through each manuscript three times.